Everybody Must Get Stoned…

 Yes, even little Damian.

-My pre-supposition about a room filled with rocks was wrong.
+My pre-supposition about a room filled with rocks was wrong – and perhaps why they changed the name after our visit.
 The Stone Museum is a natural history museum and was built in 1934 by the Civilian Conservation Corps (CCC) as a museum for Camp White and for the people of the state.
 From what I’ve gathered in my previous hikes across the river in the American Legion State Forest, the CCC seems to revel in stonework – buildings, bridges, waterbars, walls, hillside stairways…

 The outside of the building and the fireplace are local field stone taken from old stone walls.
 All inside woodwork is American chestnut which was salvaged from the trees killed by the chestnut blight.
 Ironwork was produced by the Camp White blacksmith.
 The building architect was Robert Linehard, carpenter was Robert Loughlin, and the mason was August Casciani.

 They did a very good job, as I think the place has a rustic beauty all its own.
-The museum exhibits mounted taxidermy specimens of many mammals and birds that are common in the forest, as well as samples of twigs, bark and wood of local trees.
+The museum exhibits mounted taxidermy specimens of many mammals and birds that are common in the forests here, as well as samples of twigs, bark and wood of local trees.

 Display cases in the museum contain artifacts from Indian and colonial sites in the area, and describe the early iron industry when northwestern Connecticut was among the world’s leading producers of iron.
 The forges and blast furnaces were fueled by charcoal which was produced in local forests from 1734 to 1923.